DATAUNIRIO/rmarkdown-landing-page/README.md

 3. The site can be built using the included `Makefile`.
 An RStudio Project that binds building the Makefile to `Cmd+Shift+B` is also included.

-4. Folder `libs/uds/` contains corpus banner, logos (CLARIN-D, BMBF, CLARIN B Center, UdS), and CSS file overriding theme styles.
+4. Folder `libs/uds/` contains corpus banner, logos (CLARIN-D, BMBF, CLARIN B Center, UdS), and CSS file overriding theme styles `styles.css`.